Omomyidae: Characteristics

-Features that characterize many omomyids include large orbits (eye sockets), shortened rostra and dental arcades, loss of anterior premolars, cheek teeth adapted for insectivorous or frugivorous diets, and relatively small body mass (i.e., less than 500 g).
+Features that characterize many omomyids include large eye sockets, shortened rostra and dental arcades, loss of anterior premolars, cheek teeth adapted for insectivorous or frugivorous diets, and relatively small body mass (i.e., less than 500 g).
 However, by the late middle Eocene (about 40 mya), some North American omomyids evolved body masses in excess of 1 kg and frugivorous or folivorous diets.
 The largest omomyids were Macrotarsius and Ourayia, both at 1.5–2 kg in weight.
 Large orbits in genera such as Tetonius, Shoshonius, Necrolemur, and Microchoerus indicate that these taxa were probably nocturnal.
 At least one omomyid genus from the late Eocene of Texas (Rooneyia) had small orbits and was probably diurnal.

 Like primates alive today, omomyids had grasping hands and feet with digits tipped by nails instead of claws, although they possessed toilet claws like modern lemurs.
 Features of their skeletons strongly indicate that omomyids lived in trees.
 In at least one genus (Necrolemur), the lower leg bones, the tibia and fibula, were fused as in modern tarsiers.
 This feature may indicate that Necrolemur leaped frequently.
 Most other omomyid genera (e.g., Omomys) lack specializations for leaping, and their skeletons are more like those of living dwarf and mouse lemurs.

 Omomyid systematics and evolutionary relationships are controversial.
 Authors have suggested that omomyids are either: